 - If you get diagnosed with herpes, you are not alone.
 Some estimates say 90% of the adult population has HSV1 and 16% has HSV2.

-If you already have genital herpes, know that you are more likely to shed the virus:
+If you already have genital herpes, know that you are more likely to shed the virus if you are:

 … within in the first year of being infected.

-… if you have an active outbreak or feel one coming on.
+… having an active outbreak or feel one coming on.

 So does herpes hurt like hell?
 Unfortunately, it kinda does, at least the first outbreak anyway.
 So bottom line be smart!
 Talk to your partner.
 If you have herpes, you are not alone.
 Many people just like you have normal, healthy dating lives.